-b Duration (Theory Paper) (Lab Paper) 02:30 Hours с Examiners (Theory Paper) (Lab Papers) Paper setters and evaluators to be decided by the university for each paper from time to time.
+b Duration (Theory Paper) 02:30 Hours c (Lab Paper) Examiners (Theory Paper) Paper setters and evaluators to be (Lab Papers) decided by the university for each paper from time to time.
 The University will appoint External examiners for each lab paper for every Study Centre.